Hegelim/solveminmax/README.md

 [![Github All Releases](https://img.shields.io/github/downloads/Hegelim/solve-sum-minmax/total)]()
 [![Github All Releases](https://img.shields.io/github/issues/Hegelim/solve-sum-minmax)]()
 **About**:
-`solve-sum-minmax` is a Python module that allows you to solve a sum of min/max equations by taking advantage of the powerful `sympy` library.
+`solveminmax` is a Python module that allows you to solve a sum of min/max equations by taking advantage of the powerful `sympy` library.
 For instance, say you want to solve this equation: min(400, 500x) + min(200, 500x) + min(0, 500x) = 700 with the assumption that x is within range (0, 1).